KevinChopin/PianoMotion/README.md

 Don't let age dictate the end of the music.
 PianoMotion is the key to ensure your piano, even if 'forgotten' by its manufacturer, keeps playing the entire MIDI repertoire!

-🎹 PianoMotion – Bring Your Player Piano Back to Life!
+🎹 PianoMotion – Bring Your self-playing Piano Back to Life!

 Do you own a piano equipped with a player system (like Yamaha Disklavier, Steinway Spirio, Bösendorfer CEUS,PianoDisc, or QRS PNOmation, Kawai Automation)?
 Then PianoMotion is made for you!